 Any fast EV-charging infrastructure must be future-proof

-Drivers, businesses, and municipalities can benefit from SiC-based solutions today, but if bi-directionality is to carry the day — and it likely will — then they will be required in the future.
+Drivers, businesses, and municipalities can benefit from Silicon Carbide based solutions today, but if bi-directionality is to carry the day — and it likely will — then they will be required in the future.

 SiC-based solutions offer flexibility and adaptability to help meet the growing demand for fast EV-charging infrastructure today, whether it’s a bidirectional charging station or not.
 Regardless, they are the best option in any scenario: delivering the most power, quickly, in the smallest form factor and at the lowest cost to make charging sufficiently universal so as to overcome any range anxiety that may be slowing EV adoption.